This post was last updated on September 9th, 2021 at 10:21 am

 What is an EPC?

 To receive an EPC, you must have an Energy Assessment Survey carried out at your property.
-Your Domestic Energy Assessor will perform internal and external inspections to determine how energy efficient your building is and what possible level of efficiency is achievable if improvement are made.
+Your Domestic Energy Assessor will perform internal and external inspections to determine how energy efficient your building is and what possible level of efficiency is achievable if improvements are made.

 Some of the things your assessor will take a look at are: